 Tips and ideas for selecting a variety of appetizers for a holiday:

-Even though I enjoy serving my favorite appetizers, it's important to provide various vegan appetizers your guests love.
+Even though I enjoy serving my favorite appetizers, providing various vegan appetizers your guests love is essential.

 For that reason, when planning all appetizers for the holidays, keep these categories in mind:

-- Dips and spreads: Everyone loves to dip regardless if it's vegetables, fruits, or crackers.
+- Dips and spreads: Everyone loves to dip regardless of vegetables, fruits, or crackers.
 Some of my family's favorite dip recipes are Vegan Layered Greek Dip, festive Vegan Pepper Jelly and Cream Cheese Spread, Spinach Artichoke Dip, and Vegan French Onion Dip.